 Who is Responsible for Your Truck Accident?

-Trucking accidents differ from two-car collisions in many ways, due to the severity of the injuries as well as the fact that there may be more than one defendant.
+Trucking accidents in San Diego differ from two-car collisions in many ways, due to the severity of the injuries as well as the fact that there may be more than one defendant.

-The truck driver may have been at fault, negligent, distracted or driving recklessly.
+The truck driver may have been at fault, negligent, distracted, or driven recklessly.
 The trucking company may be liable for hiring an inexperienced driver or allowing the driver to exceed the legal number of driving hours.

-Those who survive a collision with an 18-wheeler are likely to be left with extreme injuries that could take months, year, or even a lifetime to heal—if they heal at all.
+Those who survive a truck accident with an 18-wheeler are likely to be left with extreme injuries that could take months, years, or even a lifetime to heal—if they heal at all.